Improving the Precision of First-Principles Calculation of Parton Physics from Lattice QCD

 Finally, the precision of LaMET calculations is ultimately limited by the maximum attainable momentum.
 While finer lattices remain desirable, the recently proposed kinematically enhanced hadron interpolators~\cite{Zhang:2025hyo} provide a practical means of reaching unprecedented momenta at current spacings.
 Besides, as a common source of lattice systematics, the excited-state contamination~\cite{Alexandrou:2020qtt} could be mitigated through interpolator optimization using the generalized eigenvalue problem approach~\cite{Blossier:2009kd} and the recently developed Lanczos method for matrix-element extraction~\cite{Wagman:2024rid,Hackett:2024xnx,Ostmeyer:2024qgu,Chakraborty:2024exj,Hackett:2024nbe,Abbott:2025yhm}.

 To summarize, LaMET enables first-principles calculations of parton physics with systematically improvable uncertainties.
-With the advent of new theoretical methods and lattice techniques, LaMET is poised to have an increasingly significant impact on collider experiments.
+With ongoing theoretical and computational advances, LaMET is expected to reach $\sim$10\% or better precision in the valence region, thereby exerting an increasingly significant impact on collider experiments.